Pain in the Ankle after Injury Rehabilitation

-- Placing the injured area in an ice bath for 3 minutes before exercise may speed healing.
+- Consider placing your ankle in an ice bath for 2-3 minutes before exercise.
+This may improve ankle motion.

-- Gently increase stress on the muscle by shifting the weight from foot to foot.
+- Bear weight on the injury, first by shifting from foot to foot.

 - Jog in a straight line.

-- Jog in a sharp Z or smaller figure-8 pattern.
+- Jog in a sharp Z or smaller figure-8.